anhaidgroup/deepmatcher/Datasets.md

   </tbody>
 </table>

+**Notes:**
-**Note:** The `tableA.csv` and `tableB.csv` files in the provided experimental data may not directly correspond to the original tables being matched.
+- The `tableA.csv` and `tableB.csv` files in the provided experimental data may not directly correspond to the original tables being matched.
 You can think of `tableA.csv` as containing all the "left" tuples and `tableB.csv` as containing all the "right" tuples.
 This is done so as to distribute the data in a reasonably compact but readable form.
+- The dirty EM datasets were generated from the preprocessed versions of the corresponding structured EM datasets.
+As a result there are no raw versions of the dirty datasets.

 ## Batch download links:
 ### Preprocessed Data